Abdullah-Anaz/guess-the-number/README.md

 # guess-the-number
-Guess number game app using javascript
+Guess the number game app using javascript